ARC FAULT CIRCUIT INTERRUPTORS (AFCI):

-The National Electrical Manufacturers Association (NEMA) actively supports and promotes the installation and use of Arc Fault Circuit Interrupter (AFCI) technology in residential and commercial buildings as an important electrical safety device to protect persons and property.
+The National Electrical Manufacturers Association (NEMA) actively supports and promotes the installation and use of Arc Fault Circuit Interrupter (AFCI) technology in residential and commercial buildings as an important electrical safety device to protect

 Each year in the United States, over 40,000 fires are attributed to events associated with home electrical wiring and components.
 These fires result in hundreds of deaths and over a thousand injuries each year.

 Arc faults in a home are one of the leading causes for electrical fires.

 An AFCI is a protection device designed to help prevent fires by detecting an unintended electrical arc and disconnecting the power before the arc starts a fire.